Interested-Deving-1896/kde-eco-website/content/blog/2025-03-24-roopa-sok25-kecolab.md

 ## Thank You Note!

 Challenges make the journey worthwhile.
 Without any challenges, I wouldn’t have known the perks of contributing to KDE in SoK.
 I take a moment here to thank my wonderful mentors Kieryn, Aakarsh, Karanjot, and Joseph for guiding me throughout this journey.
 Also, I want to thank my fellow contributors to the project Shubhanshu and Utkarsh for collaborating with me to achieve what we proposed successfully.
-Finally, I am thankful to the KDE e.V. and the KDE community for supporting us new contributors to the amazing KDE project.
+Finally, I am thankful to the [KDE e.V.](https://ev.kde.org/) and the KDE community for supporting us new contributors to the amazing KDE project.

+KEcoLab is hosted on [Invent](https://invent.kde.org/websites/eco-kde-org/-/tree/master).
+Are you interested in contributing?
+You can join the Matrix channels [Measurement Lab Development](https://go.kde.org/matrix/#/#kde-eco-dev:kde.org) and [KDE Eco](https://go.kde.org/matrix/#/#kde-eco:kde.org) and introduce yourself.

 **Thank you!**